Director: Anna Jones

 Opioid Response Coordination Staff

-The City of Richmond employs two full time policy advisors to address the opioid epidemic and support opioid response coordination.
+The City of Richmond employs two full time policy advisors and one project coordinator to address the opioid epidemic, support opioid response coordination, and substance use response.

-Michael is responsible for providing leadership, planning, management, and coordination of the City’s response to the opioid epidemic.
+Anna is responsible for providing leadership, planning, management, and coordination of the City’s response to substance use and the opioid epidemic.

 Jason Alley, Policy Advisor for Opioid Response Community Outreach and Engagement